jt14den/better-research-software/episodes/04-code-readability.md

     - Change `data_t` to `output_file`
     - Change `g_file` to `graph_file`

-    *Be sure to change all the occurances of eac variable name.*
+    *Be sure to change all the occurrences of each variable name.*
 b.
 What other variable names in our code would benefit from renaming?
 c.
 Commit your changes to your repository.
 Remember to use an informative commit message.